suhpin95/DS_Algorithms/README.md

 # Algorithms and Data Structures
-    This repository contains implementation of popular data structure in JavaScript
+    This repository contains implementation of popular data structure & Algorithms in JavaScript

 ## Pre-requisite
   Understanding of: <br/>